RaziaSandhu/devcenter-quickstarts/README.md

 **Pre-requisites**

-To get started you just need:
+It's free to start using the DocuSign API, you just need:

-1. DocuSign Developer Sandbox (Free)
+- DocuSign Developer Sandbox
-2. Integrator Key (aka API key).
+- Integrator Key (aka API key).

 You can sign-up directly from the Dev Center or [here](https://secure.docusign.com/signup/developer).
 Once you activate your developer sandbox you can create your Integrator Key through your account preferences screen.